ask Bella about

 What are the best TV shows of all time?

-Absolutely Fabulous, Suits, Downton Abbey, The Crown, Mad Men, Grand Designs, Iron Chef, If You Are the One
+Absolutely Fabulous, Schitt's Creek, Suits, Downton Abbey, The Crown, Grand Designs, Iron Chef, If You Are the One

 Name some spots in Sydney that are good for a Tinder date.

 The small row of booths at Hubert's is the most sought-after Tinder real estate in town.
-For a more casual affair out of the city, Bondi Hardware is a bustling place that is sure to keep the banter going for hours.
+For a more casual affair out of the city, definitely go to Totti's out at Bondi - their gorgeous alfresco dining will win hearts everytime.

 Who’s your hero and where in Sydney would you take them out for a serious hang?

-I would take Natalie Massenet, to Hotel Centennial in Woollahra - the gorgeous surroundings has a country club feel to it and feels like my second home.
+I would take interior designer Sophie Patterson to Hotel Centennial in Woollahra.
+It has a cool country club vibe and I feel like it's my second home

 Where do you buy those fabulous clothes of yours?